illusivesoulworks/docs/docs/curios/inventory/basic-inventory.md

 modifying the number of slots that are in each sub-inventory.

-The interface for the Curios inventory can be found as `top.theillusivec4.curios.api.type.capability.ICuriosItemHandler`, which holds all of the methods that developers can use to access and manage the inventory.
+The interface for the Curios inventory can be found as `top.theillusivec4.curios.api.type.capability.ICuriosItemHandler`, which holds all the methods that developers can use to access and manage the inventory.

 ## Using the inventory
 ---